Aletoro98/custodi_del_flascio/README.md

 > **Versione di riferimento:** la build sottoposta a valutazione esperta nella sperimentazione con i docenti è taggata come [`v1.0-sperimentazione`](https://github.com/Aletoro98/custodi_del_flascio/tree/v1.0-sperimentazione).
 La demo online riflette invece sempre l'ultimo deploy.

+## 🇬🇧 In English
+*Custodi del Flascio* ("Guardians of the Flascio") is a web-based management serious game on biodiversity conservation, designed for the last two years of primary school.
+It was built as the case study of a Master's thesis in Digital Humanities at the University of Palermo.

+The player is the coordinator of the Natura 2000 site ITA070007 "Bosco del Flascio", in the Nebrodi Park (Sicily), and has to balance a limited budget against the health of the ecosystem over a seven-day cycle.
+Each day brings a real pressure taken from the site's official EU documentation (illegal grazing by feral pigs, riverbank alteration, poaching), and every response produces a daily report with its consequences.
+Overspending leads to bankruptcy, with the park authority placed under external administration; letting the ecosystem collapse is an ecological defeat.
+Scientific cards for four protected species sit on the map and hold the clues needed to solve the emergencies; if a species goes extinct, its card is locked.

+* **Stack:** React 19, Next.js 15, TypeScript, Tailwind CSS; mobile-first, responsive UI.
+* **Static content by design:** all events, species cards and numeric modifiers are hard-coded, so every research session played exactly the same game.
+No API keys or environment variables are needed.
+* **Evaluated build:** tag [`v1.0-sperimentazione`](https://github.com/Aletoro98/custodi_del_flascio/tree/v1.0-sperimentazione), used in the expert evaluation with teachers.
+The live demo always reflects the latest deploy.
+* **AI use:** environmental artwork and UI visuals were generated with Google Gemini (Nano Banana 2); Google AI Studio was used as a coding assistant.
+* **Run locally:** Node.js 20+, then `npm install` and `npm run dev`.
+Lint with `npm run lint`.

+Full documentation in Italian below.

+---

 ## 📖 Il Progetto
 "Custodi del Flascio" è un Serious Game gestionale (Edutainment) sviluppato come caso di studio.
 L'obiettivo non è il semplice intrattenimento, ma l'apprendimento di concetti complessi legati alla biologia della conservazione attraverso il *learning by doing*.